JonasSinjan/hrt_pipeline/README.md

 If running on bob MPS server and you have access

-Run bash script - setup.sh - to skip the first four steps
+Run bash script - setup.sh - to skip the first 3 steps

 OTHERWISE: